vectorlang/vector/docs/final/language-tutorial.md

     int another_function(int inputs[]){
       sum := @reduce(add, arr);
-      return 0;
+      return sum;
     }

-In this example, `reduce` returns the sum of the input array.
+In this example, `another_function` returns the sum of the input array.

 ####2.9.3 pfor